 Avoid cutting back and deadheading.

-During the summer months, deadheading and cutting back helps your plants generate new flowers and maintains the aesthetics of your garden.
+During the summer months, deadheading and pruning help your plants produce new flowers and maintain the aesthetics of your garden.
 In the fall, however, let the last of the flowers, leaves, and stems die back naturally and stay through the early spring.

-Unless you are treating a plant that has a disease or infestation, this will help the plant maximize the amount of energy it’s sending to its roots to sustain it over winter, and help it create an energy store to get a head start sprouting in the spring.
+Unless you are treating a plant with a disease or infestation, this will help the plant maximize the energy it sends to its roots to sustain it over winter and create an energy store to get a head start on sprouting in the spring.
 It also provides additional places for pollinators to spend their winters and lay their eggs.

 Come spring, when you start to see new growth, then the dead foliage can be pulled away and composted.